-INTERNATIONAL DESIGN COMPETITION
+INTERNATIONAL ESSAY COMPETITION

 SENSORY SPACES ESSAY 2024

-RESULT ANNOUNCEMENT!
+RESULT

 In a world where architecture transcends the mere creation of spaces to shape human experiences, the role of sensory design has never been more critical.
 The Sensory Space Essay Competition, organized by Archiol Competitions, sought to illuminate the profound relationship between our senses and the built environment—a relationship that holds the potential to redefine how we live, work, and connect with the world around us.